mikesigs/academic-kickstart/content/post/building-azure-functions-with-fsharp-and-vscode/1-setup.md

 ### 1) Install Visual Studio Code

-This seems like a no brainer.
+This seems like a no-brainer.
 But if you don't already have it, install [Visual Studio Code](https://code.visualstudio.com/).

 ### 2) Install F\#